 With a sweet star shape, these puffs may be a little more available than the other organic brands—and are still made with whole grains and without artificial ingredients.
 We like the blueberry flavor.
 Gerber also makes an organic version.

 These have a base of rice, but also have fruit and very small amounts of potential allergens—peanuts, tree nuts, shellfish, egg, sesame, and more—making it a great way to ensure baby is being exposed to a range of foods from the start.

 TIP: Find more easy Finger Foods for Babies here.

 Healthy Natural Baby Puffs

-In addition to the puffs that are made specifically for babies, I also love puffed whole grain cereal as a more nutritious option.
+In addition to the puffs that are made specifically for babies, I also love puffed whole grain cereal as a nutritious option made from a variety of grains.
 They are a little crunchier, yet still dissolve fairly quickly.
-And try these once baby has mastered regular puffs if you’re at all worried about whether baby can handle the texture.
+You can soften them in nondairy, plain milk if desired to ensure they are nice and soft for baby.

 TIP: Look for these healthy puffs in the cereal aisle of your supermarket or big box store.

 How to Keep Puffs Fresh

 Depending on how quickly you go through a container of puffs, you may want to transfer them to a tighter reusable storage container.
 They seem to get stale (and soft) fairly fast, especially when the weather is humid, so put them into a mason jar with a tight top or another container that seals well.
 Many of the containers they come in don’t have airtight seals.